 - Whether it has the right policy for your needs

-What if your insurance company goes out of business?
+What if your life insurance company goes out of business?

 Life insurance helps mitigate the financial impact of your death on your family.
-But what if your insurance carrier suddenly becomes insolvent and cannot pay the claim?
-Thankfully, the Canadian insurance industry is strictly regulated, and the chances of an insurer becoming bankrupt are very slim.
+However, you may be wondering: what if your insurance company suddenly cannot pay the claim?
+Thankfully, Canadian life insurance companies are strictly regulated, and the chances of an insurer becoming bankrupt are very slim.
 That said, the possibility cannot be completely ruled out.
-But you will be glad to learn that if that were to ever happen, you will still not lose all of the promised benefits.
+Luckily, if that were to ever happen, you will still not lose all of the promised benefits.
 If there is a casualty, the benefits will still be given, though they may be lessened.

 Here is how Assuris protects you if your insurer declares bankruptcy: